22Ifeoma22/automation-must-serve-humans/01_NI_ChildBenefit_Failure/README.md

 | Absence of human oversight | Full automation deployed on high-risk decisions | Human-in-the-loop escalation |
 | Late incident response | Harm detected only after public complaints | Continuous monitoring + KPIs |

+ **Key Governance Insight:**
+ In the NI case, individuals did not lose their rights, the system was designed so those rights could not be exercised.
+ Once transparency and human-in-the-loop pathways failed, protection shifted from the individual to the regulator, making the automation unlawful by default under **GDPR Article 22**.

 ##  Impact on Human Rights
 - Financial hardship for vulnerable families
 - Risk of hunger and housing instability